brocade/ansible/README.md

 & Playbooks for Ansible to manage Fibre Channel switches running FOS 8.2.1c.
 Tested with Ansible 2.9.0 running Python 3.5.2.

-Ansible Tower/AWX expects project structure to contain playbooks and customed ansible.cfg to be located within root directory.
+Ansible Tower/AWX expects project structure to contain playbooks and custom ansible.cfg to be located within root directory.
 These files are moved moved from tasks directory in the mater branch to the root diretory in tower_awx branch.
 Tested with AWN 13.0.0.